-When the time comes to decide on an LOS you can really commit to, there are a whole host of factors to consider.
+When the time comes to decide on a Loan Origination System you can really commit to, there are a whole host of factors to consider.
 The product itself, its support team and its hosting services will all affect the overall compatibility with your needs as a customer.
 With that in mind, have you met your perfect match?

 Desperately Seeking Software?

 Matchmaking you with your perfect LOS starts with you.
 The software you need depends on the level of customization and personalization your business requires.
 There are three different types of LOS providers, each with their own benefits and drawbacks:

 An entry level LOS is built with a set level of functionality.
 This means there is no option for personalization or customization of the LOS.
 It’s the most basic option, with no added bells and whistles; as a result, this system generally has the fastest implementation time and comes at the lowest price.

 Though an entry level LOS can work harmoniously with some businesses, it is worth considering your future objectives and whether an off the shelf loan origination system, particularly a more basic variety, would be able to support them.

 A configurable LOS is a middle-ground between a standard LOS and a tailor-made option.
 This type of loan origination system comes with functionality, customization and configurability within set parameters.
 This tends to provide a good balance of both worlds between value for money and the flexibility of features the LOS can offer.